jezzsantos/saastack/README_DERIVATIVE.md

 >
 > Warning: They may incur charges, or they may trigger rate-limiting policies on the accounts they are run against.

-`dotnet test --filter:"Category=Integration.Persistence" src\SaaStack.sln` (requires installing the server persistence components listed at the top of this page)
+`dotnet test --filter:"Category=Integration.Persistence" src/SaaStack.sln` (requires installing the server persistence components listed at the top of this page)
-- for MAC or Linux substitute `src\SaaStack.sln` with `src/SaaStack.sln`
 > Note: If any of the `Integration.Persistence` category of tests fail, it is likely due to the fact that you don't have that technology installed on your local machine, or that you are not running your IDE as Administrator, and therefore cannot start/stop those local services without elevated permissions.

 > Note: AWS infrastructure adapters require LocalStack to be running (in Docker) on your computer in order to work.
 (Run `localstack start`).